Teaching Honors Courses

 We encourage you to consult with colleagues in your department who may have experience teaching these classes for additional insights into what may work well in a particular discipline.
 Also, all Honors faculty members should have a copy of the National Collegiate Honors Council's publication Teaching and Learning in Honors, which is a valuable resource for pedagogical techniques specific to Honors.
 Please request a copy of this monograph from the Honors College if you do not already have one.

-Frank Congin, Director of Academic Programs for the Honors College, is happy to meet with faculty members to discuss course descriptions and to offer suggestions.
+Frank Congin, Assistant Dean of the Honors College, is happy to meet with faculty members to discuss course descriptions and to offer suggestions.

 Whatever method is finally used, it is important that your expectations, including the expectation that Honors students design the Honors component, are made clear at the very beginning of the semester.
 A description of the course, including those expectations, should be made available so that students can make an informed choice during pre-registration advising.